 - Fadeless Under Sea Bulletin Board Paper is 48″ wide, and covers your bulletin board with oceany goodness in a snap.
 Use it as a background for any under sea bulletin board pieces.

-- Under the Sea from Trend has fun cartoon sea creatures and a treasure chest.
+- Sea Buddies from Trend has fun cartoon sea creatures.

 Get in the mood with these links: